Why You Should Visit Fine Art Museums When You Travel to Las Vegas

 There are antique stores in America that feature art over other objects.
 You are not visiting a proper art gallery, but you are visiting a gallery that hosts art from the past.
 The artists may not be alive today, but you will see art that is truly brilliant.
 You may choose to bring the art home with you, and you will see artists in the flesh that sell their art at these antique shops.

 Confining yourself to the largest art galleries in America will not allow you to see all the art that is being produced today.
-There are small galleries all over America just waiting to be discovered, and you will meet artists who are producing their best work as we speak.
+There are small galleries all over America just waiting to be discovered for example this one in Las Vegas: John G Las Vegas Fine Art, and you will meet artists who are producing their best work as we speak throughout Las Vegas.